Gradient dynamics approach to reactive thin-film hydrodynamics: Applications to reactive thin-film hydrodynamics

 where the symmetric, positive definite transport matrix $\tens{Q}$ is

-with the dynamic viscosity $\eta$ and the diffusive coefficients $D_{a,b}$.
-Note that upper left $2\times 2$-block of (\ref{eq:Q_GD_mixture_substrate_reaction}) directly corresponds to the transport coefficients of the gradient dynamics formulation for thin films of mixtures and suspensions in the case without slip at the substrate \cite{ThTL2013prl}.
+with the dynamic viscosity $\eta$ and the diffusive coefficients \reviewchange{$D_{a}$ and $D_{b}$}.
+Note that \reviewchange{the} upper left $2\times 2$-block \reviewchange{in} (\ref{eq:Q_GD_mixture_substrate_reaction}) directly corresponds to the transport coefficients of the gradient dynamics formulation for thin films of mixtures and suspensions in the case without slip at the substrate \cite{ThTL2013prl}.
 In consequence, only diffusive transport is possible for species~$B$ (with mobility $D_b b$).
 The reactive flux of the adsorption-desorption process is given by the detailed balanced kinetics

-We assume that the reaction rate $r(h)$ in (\ref{eq:adsorption_desorption_reactive_flux}) is film height-dependent to impose that adsorption and desorption may only occur where the macroscopic drop is in contact with the substrate.
+We assume that the \reviewchange{rate function} $r(h)$ in (\ref{eq:adsorption_desorption_reactive_flux}) is film height-dependent to impose that adsorption and desorption may only occur where the macroscopic drop is in contact with the substrate.
 The rate takes the form

-where $r_0$ is the actual rate constant of the reaction and $\xi(h)$ is a smooth step-like function.
-The quantity $h_0$ is chosen slightly larger than the thickness of the equilibrium liquid adsorption layer (precursor film) and $\Delta h > 0$ is a measure for the steepness of the step that is chosen much smaller than the maximal drop height.
+where $r_0$ is the actual \reviewchange{(constant) rate} of the reaction and $\xi(h)$ is a smooth step-like function.
+The quantity $h_0$ is chosen slightly larger than the thickness of the equilibrium liquid adsorption layer (precursor film) and \reviewchange{$\delta h > 0$} is a measure for the steepness of the step that is chosen much smaller than the maximal drop height.
 Alternatively, the wetting energy may be adapted in such a way that no solute enters the adsorption layer.
 We stress that Eqs.~(\ref{eq:r_film_height_dependent}) conserves the gradient dynamics form, as (\ref{eq:adsorption_desorption_reactive_flux}) still expresses detailed balanced kinetics.